DanChapman90/ai-compliance-pipeline/README.md

 Copy
 Edit
 python checks/pii_check.py
+Who is this for?
+AI developers wanting to ensure their models are fair.

+Data scientists protecting private information.

+Anyone interested in ethical AI and data privacy.

 What’s next?
-This is a starting point!
-The tools here can be improved with:
+This is just a starting point!
+Possible improvements include:

-More advanced fairness checks
+⚖️ More advanced fairness checks

-Deeper PII scanning

-Integration into continuous workflows so checks happen automatically
+🔒 Stronger and deeper PII detection

+🔄 Automating these checks in CI/CD pipelines for continuous monitoring

+Get in touch!
-If you want to collaborate or have ideas, feel free to reach out!
+If you want to collaborate or share ideas, feel free to reach out!

+⭐️ Enjoyed this project?
+Star the repo and follow me for more AI and data privacy projects